entr0-pi/pki-certificates/README.md

 - Leave `PKI_DATA_DIR` and `PKI_DB_PATH` empty to use the repo defaults.
 - If you set either path, it must be absolute.
+- The application accepts your auth and cookie settings as provided; deployment hardening remains the operator's responsibility.
+- Use a strong `PKI_JWT_SECRET` and keep it at 32+ random characters even though the current code only requires it to be non-empty.
+- Do not tighten cookie or CSP settings in production without validating the affected login, form, download, and frontend flows in your environment.
 - Use `PKI_COOKIE_SECURE=true` in HTTPS deployments.

 ### 3. Initialize the database